a-deeko/a-deeko/README.md

 ## Hello 👋
-My name is Faiz and I'm a second year computer science student in UK.
+My name is Faiz and I'm a second year computer science student in the UK.

 🔭 I’m currently working on a website that gives users context behind twitter trends happening around the world<br>🌱 I’m currently learning:<br>
 * Next.js